leangjia/blender_docs/manual/compositing/types/output/file.rst

    Besides being split into two settings, in all other respects, this setting is treated the same as the :ref:`render output path <render-tab-output>`.
-File Format label
+File Format
-   Shows the selected File Format.
+   Label that shows the selected file format.

 .. note::